dboreham/docs.laconic.com/README.md

 If you notice differences in the styling between your local copy and the preview built on Fleek, try adding `--minify` to your local server command.

-## Fleek hosting

-The site, including all per-branch preview deployments, is hosted on IPFS via Fleek.
-Cloudflare IPFS gateway is set up as a part of the Fleek build, including TLS procurement.

-All Fleek deployment URLs can be accessed from the branches here: https://github.com/LaconicNetwork/Laconic-Documentation/branches

 ## Adding content

 In general, to create a new page, open a terminal, cd to the repository's root directory, and type